rvoirin/personal-site/README.md

     and set values as appropriate.
 Most people will not need to make changes.

-3. Run the following command to build the react application and serve it with hot module reloading:
+3. Run the following command to build the Next.js application and serve it with hot module reloading:

     ```bash
     npm run dev
     ```

-    Navigate to `<ip>:<port>` default: [http://localhost:7999](http://localhost:7999) to view my website.
+    Navigate to `<ip>:<port>` default: [http://localhost:3000](http://localhost:3000) to view my website.

     This completes set up instructions.
 Please continue reading to learn how to modify this site to make it your own.